smartczh/gourp-report-files/Feature-Utilization-Design.md

 Builder exposing API and Github API are minimized in the design.

 2. How to make up for past data?
-Github API can help to fetch previous configuration.
+Github API can help to fetch previous configurations.